|KAP sani2c Media Release

 "Last year we managed to do the double and win both the joBerg2c and

-the sani2c so to do that again would be great.
+the sani2c so if as a team we can do that again, that would be

 "We are going all out at both joBerg2c and the sani2c this year, but